t-lm/statdocs/docs/gs_excel.md

 Starting on the 2nd line, add a line for every query (limited to 25):

-- In the 1st cell, insert the query string (similar to simple queries)
+- In the 1st cell, insert the query string (similar to a simple query)
 - In the 2nd cell, insert the name of the target worksheet (where the response will be sent)
 - In the 3rd cell, insert the name of the target cell (where response will be displayed)
 - Press "BATCH"